Postal Exam 477: Practice Tests & Tips to Pass the VEA CS 477

 As a Customer Service Clerk, you are the face of the USPS.
 You are the one the public interacts with the most.
 The USPS wants to make sure that you know how to be a good server, which is exactly what this section is all about.

-In every question you will be presented by a situation and four different actions you might take.
+In every question you will be presented with a situation and four different actions you might take.
 Your task is to mark which action you will be most likely to take AND which is the least likely.

 Note: USPS employees have said that the situations presented in this exam are really very similar to what they face every day.
 If you want a glimpse of what your day will look like, pay close attention.